Skip navigation

 The cloud is actually quite simple: it is variously the on-demand storage, and on-demand processing power of applications that “live” on the internet, instead of in corporate server rooms.

-• The infrastructure is “rented”, so no capital expenditures or maintenance costs for running corporate server rooms.
+• The infrastructure is “rented”, so no more capital expenditures or maintenance costs for running corporate server rooms.

 • Storage space and processing capacity can easily scale, so both peaks and organic growth can be accommodated.